Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 ```
 #### Code Explained
 `m = Prophet()`</br>
-First we must create python object from the Prophet library.
+First we must create a python object from the Prophet library.
 This will be used to access all functions for forecasting.

 `ph_df = df_stock.drop(['OPEN', 'HIGH', 'LOW','VOLUME', 'SYMBOL','CLOSE'], axis=1)`<br>
 `ph_df.rename(columns={'ADJCLOSE': 'y', 'DATE': 'ds'}, inplace=True)` </br>
-The Prophet library only takes in two column as inputs before training.
+The Prophet library only takes in two columns as inputs before training.
 Those inputs are a date column and a value to be predicted.
 In our case the date column in our dataset is labeled as 'DATE' and we would like to predict the close value of the stock which is labeled as, 'ADJCLOSE'.

 `m.fit(ph_df)`</br>
 Lastly we train (fit) the model on the two input values above DATE and ADJCLOSE.